ScalablyTyped/Distribution/readme.md

 This project tries to pick up where it left off and finish the task.

 The converter, `tso`, powers `ScalablyTyped` with a huge set of features not frequently found elsewhere:
-- Parser for ~all of typescript 3.2
+- Parser for ~all of Typescript
 - Keeps ~all comments
 - Full handling of dependencies between libraries, including those outside of `DefinitelyTyped`
 - Full implementation of the module system, which all useful javascript libraries rely on